Troubleshooting Common LED Mirror Problems

 • Dust and Dirt: Clean the LED areas gently with a soft cloth, as accumulated dust can dim the lighting.

-• LED Lifespan: If certain sections of the mirror are dimming, some LEDs may be reaching the end of their lifespan and need replacement.
+• LED Lifespan: If parts of your frameless backlit bathroom mirror are starting to dim, it could mean some LEDs are nearing the end of their lifespan and might need to be replaced.

 1. Touch Controls Not Responding